scummvm/scummvm/doc/docportal/settings/audio.rst

 .. _device:

 **Preferred device (global settings)** or **Music device (game-specific settings)**
 	Specifies the device ScummVM uses to output audio.
-When set to <default>, ScummVM will automatically choose the most appropriate option for the played game.
+When set to **<default>**, ScummVM automatically chooses the most appropriate option for the played game.
 If set to an MT-32 or a MIDI device, or if ScummVM chooses one of these automatically, the settings on the MT-32 or MIDI tabs also apply.

 	*music_driver*

 .. _opl:

 AdLib Emulator
-	Chooses which emulator is used by ScummVM when the AdLib emulator is chosen as the preferred device.
+	Chooses which emulator is used by ScummVM when the AdLib emulator is chosen as the **Preferred device**.

 	*opl_driver*